5 Steps to Become a Certified Welding Inspector

 To adequately prepare for the exam, you should spend many weeks going over the study material.
 The AWS B5.1 Specification for the Qualification of Welding Inspectors, AWS QC1 Specification for AWS Certification of Welding Inspectors, and AWS Body of Knowledge has the list of subjects that will be on the test.

-During this step, many people get help by taking a exam prep training course.
+During this step, people get help by taking the AWS week-long seminar or going through an exam prep training course.
 These courses can be useful because you get access to a teacher who has passed the exam and understands the material.

 We invite you to check out our online prep course.
 It has over 80 hours of teaching that you can do at your own pace, multiple practice tests that simulate the real thing, and many quizzes to track your learning progress along the way.

-In this step, you’ll be filling out the CWI Initial Application.
+In this step, you’ll complete the CWI Initial Application.
 The application form is where you’ll list your education and work experience.
 Also, there is an employment verification section that your supervisor or personnel manager will need to fill out.

-To complete the section about exam locations, check out the Certified Welding Inspector Schedule to see your options.
-Make sure to choose three locations because your first or even second location may not be available due to lack of space.
+To complete the section about exam locations, check out the Certified Welding Inspector Schedule to see your options and enter the correct exam CODE.
+You should list three locations, just in case your first or even second location is not available due to lack of space.

 Finally, do not book a hotel or a flight until you have received confirmation of a location via email from AWS.

-If you’ve gotten this far in the process, all that’s left to become a CWI is passing the exam.
+If you’ve gotten this far in the process and completed all of your online test prep training, all that’s left to become a CWI is passing the exam.

 Test day is do-or-die time.
-However, you’ve spent weeks studying.
-You may have taken a CWI prep course.
+However, you’ve spent months studying.
+You should have taken a CWI prep course.
 Therefore, you can be confident instead of anxious when you take the test.
 You’ve done the necessary hard work to put yourself in a position to succeed.